 Time: 30 minutes + 10 minutes baking

 Serves: 16 cookies approx

-225g (1 cup) unsalted butter, softened
+100g (1/4 cup) butter, softened

-½ tsp vanilla extract
+1/2 teaspoon vanilla extract

-Mix the butter and sugar together
+Cream the butter and sugar together

-Mix the butter and sugar together using the paddle attachment or a hand held mixer (or wooden spoons) until the sugar and butter are light and fluffy.
+Mix the butter and sugar together using the k-paddle attachment of your mixer or a hand held mixer (or even wooden spoons) until the sugar and butter are light and fluffy.

 Add the eggs and vanilla extract